 outlook for the future, the Board of Directors recommended a dividend

-of 35 per cent for the reporting year.
+year 50 per cent) for the reporting year.
 The dividend payout ratio for

-The earnings per share (basic) and the book value of the share as on
+The earnings per share (basic) and the book value per share as on 31st

-During the year under review the net owned funds of your Bank increased
+During the year under report, the capital funds of your Bank increased

-per cent.
-The Capital Adequacy Ratio stood at 12.84 per cent as per
+5.34 percent.
+The Capital Adequacy Ratio stood at 12.03 percent as on

-stipulated by the Reserve Bank of India.
-The market capitalisation as
+minimum of 9.625 percent stipulated by the Reserve Bank of India.
+The

-previous year.
-The advances to export sector
+crore in the previous year.
+The outstanding advances to export sector